 Online Wim Hof Method training

-Typically, the method is practiced daily for at least 20 minutes.
-But you’re encouraged to never force the practice.
-And always listen to your body.
-Take off a few days to rest if it’s needed.
+Typically, the breathing is practiced daily for at least 20 minutes, but you’re encouraged to never force the practice.
+The online course is self-paced, so you can take days off as needed.

-It’s important that you use the technique in a responsible manner.
+It’s important that you use the technique responsibly.
 Consult your doctor and a trained professional before attempting anything that could be considered dangerous or extreme.